 Groups and individuals can significantly influence energy use through behavioural patterns and decision making processes.
 Importantly, raising awareness across the organisation and opening communication channels on energy management can encourage individuals to contribute new ideas that could further improve energy performance.

-The New Zealand Energy Efficiency and Conservation Authority ‘s Staff Awareness and Motivation Guide provides guidance on the appointment of an energy manager and ways to enrol and motivate staff from across the organisation including researching current attitudes and behaviours.
+The New Zealand Energy Efficiency and Conservation Authority ‘s Staff Awareness and Motivation Guide (PDF 810KB) provides guidance on the appointment of an energy manager and ways to enrol and motivate staff from across the organisation including researching current attitudes and behaviours.